Compare Silver Hospital Cover

 Is silver hospital cover worth it?

-If gold is too much cover and bronze is too little, silver could be your just right!
-It offers a mix of treatment options for common conditions – as you’d find with bronze – but has plenty to tackle more serious concerns too.
-However, if you’re young, generally healthy, and mostly after health insurance to avoid the Medicare Levy Surcharge (MLS) and pay less tax, a lower tier, like basic or bronze, could be a better fit.
+However, if you’re young, generally healthy and mostly after health insurance to avoid the Medicare Levy Surcharge and pay less tax, silver might not be for you.
+A lower tier, like basic health insurance or bronze, could be a better fit.

 How does silver health insurance compare to the other tiers?